The first five sessions of I-Corps @ LSEC were a huge success

 The technology they market-tested included cancer therapeutics and diagnostics, veterinary diagnostics, EHR innovations, organ transplant preservation, research and medical lab automation, hospital equipment, and caregiver monitoring innovations.
 What they had in common was they came away with a different view of their potential market after only five days.

 If you have a life science startup idea this free intensive workshop will change your mindset around how you understand the stakeholders who determine whether your idea is adopted.
-More information about I-Corps here(link is external).
+More information about I-Corps and APPLY HERE by March 3!(link is external).

 If you have any questions, or would like to learn more about I-Corps @ LSEC or the Life Sciences Entrepreneurship Center, please email email@example.com(link sends e-mail) or sign up for a 1:1 Advisory Session here(link is external).